ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 Let `[helper]` denote the helper URL encoded by `PAUploadStartResp.param.helper_url`.
 When a client sends a GET request to `[helper]/key_config`, the helper responds with status 200 and an `HpkeConfig` message.
+Similarly, when a client sends a GET request to `[leader]/key_config`, the leader responds with status 200 and an `HpkeConfig`.
 The client aborts if any of the following happen:

-* the client and helper failed to establish a secure, helper-authenticated channel;
+* the client and aggregator failed to establish a secure, aggregator-authenticated channel;
-* the GET request to the helper URL failed or didn't return a valid key config;
+* either GET request failed or didn't return a valid key config; or
-  or
-* the key config specifies a KEM, KDF, or AEAD algorithm the client doesn't recognize.
+* either key config specifies a KEM, KDF, or AEAD algorithm the client doesn't recognize.

 [OPEN ISSUE: Should the request URL encode the PA task?
 This would be necessary if we make `upload_start` an idempotent GET per issue#48.]